 Parent page: PCB Objects

-A drill table, also known as a drill table or a drill drawing legend, is a standard element required for manufacture of a Printed Circuit Board.
+A drill table, also known as a drill table or a drill drawing legend, is a standard element required for the manufacture of a Printed Circuit Board.
 The drill table lists the size and number of holes for each drill used on the board.
 Each drill size can be represented by a symbol, a letter, or the actual hole size.
 When a drill drawing is generated for the board, each actual drill site is marked by a symbol.
-The drill table updates in real time as hole-containing objects, such as pads and vias, are placed or removed from the PCB design.
+The drill table updates in real-time as hole-containing objects, such as pads and vias, are placed or removed from the PCB design.